-[Looking back on this 18 months later, the image above is comical… It illustrates my own misconceptions, which would later become obvious.
+[Looking back on this 18 months later, the image above makes me smirk… It reveals my own misconceptions about this, which would later become obvious.
 My advice?
 Don’t believe psychedelic lore.
 Carefully, see for yourself.]

 Whuuuuuuuuuuuuur.
 Hear that?
 It’s the gentle low-pitch hum of a dehumidifier fan, operating at 160F, drying 30 or so magic mushrooms I harvested from a plastic tub in my kitchen.
 The ambient noise of the fan plus birds singing in the early morning hours are insanely satisfying to write to.
 The subtle smell of drying mushrooms hits me when I enter the room to check on them.
 We’ll get back to this.
 For the record, I’m as sober as a judge.
 I have been for about 3 years.
-I hold nothing against marijuana, alcohol, or any other psychoactive compound of choice, nor do I have any past destructive relationships with them.
-It’s simply been a goal to REALLY observe who I am for a while, sans any considerable neurochemical or psychological influence.
+I hold nothing against marijuana, alcohol, or any other psychoactive compound du jour, nor do I have any horrible relationships with them.
+It’s simply been a goal to REALLY observe who I am for a while, with minimal exogenous influence.
 I’ve also never taken a psychedelic.

-For the last 20 years of my life I’ve been chained to a desk working like a complete asshole.
+For the last 20 years, I’ve shackled myself to work.
 Who chained me?
 I did, enthusiastically.
-In one hand, holy shit, some of the things I’ve accomplished were wildly challenging and satisfying.
+In one hand, holy cow, some of the things I’ve accomplished were wildly challenging and satisfying.
 Most importantly they put a roof over my head and food in my belly.
 They gave me a feeling of prestige and a sense of purpose.
-In the other hand I ask myself today: what’s taken you so long to see “work” for what it is, my friend?
+In the other hand I ask: what’s taken you so long to see “work” for what it is, my friend?
 In the big scheme, what does the sum of all this effort amount to?
-What the fuck else is there to life?
+What the hell else is there to life?
 I mean seriously?

-What’s that – some regret I detect?
+What’s that – some regret?
 No, it’s not quite that.
 The train I’m on has been one hell of a ride and impressed upon me a cornucopia of lessons, values, and wisdom, in addition to material comfort — however — it feels like my stop is coming up.
 Some new path lies ahead.

-What the fuck else is there to life?
+What the hell else is there, to life?